howtographql/howtographql/content/backend/graphql-scala/7-relations.md

 </Instruction>

-This kind Relation is of type `SimpleRelation` and has only two arguments: the first is name, and the second is a function which somehow extracts sequence of user ids from link entity.
+This relation is of type `SimpleRelation` and has only two arguments: the first is the name, the second is a function which extracts a sequence of user ids from the link entity.
 Our case is super easy, because `postedBy` has such id.
 All we need to do is wrap it into the sequence.

 Now we have to add this relation to the fetcher.
-To do this, we have to use `Fetcher.rel` function instead previously used `apply`
+To do this, we have to use `Fetcher.rel` function instead of the previously used `apply`

 <Instruction>